koszeggy/KGySoft.Json/README.md

 Console.WriteLine(value.AsNumber); // 1.23
 ```

 > _Note:_  A JavaScript number is always a [double-precision 64-bit binary format IEEE 754 value](https://en.wikipedia.org/wiki/Double-precision_floating-point_format), which has the same precision as the .NET `Double` type.
-Though supported, it is **not recommended** to encode any numeric .NET type as a JSON Number (eg. `Int64` or `Decimal`) because when such a JSON content is processed by JavaScript the precision might be lost without any error.
+Though supported, it is **not recommended** to encode any numeric .NET type as a JSON Number (eg. `Int64` or `Decimal`) because when such a JSON content is processed by JavaScript the precision might be silently lost.

 ```cs
 // Using a long value beyond double precision